michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * Object detection - christmas tree (0.95), snowman(0.9).
 Bounding box is the location of the object on the picture.
 * Facial detection - it's not facial recogination!
 It's just determines if there is a face on the photo.
-* Optical character recogination (OCR) - read text from the image.
+* Optical character recogination (OCR) - read text from the image e.g read runner's number from runners shirt.

   Azure services for Computer vision:
   * Azure AI vision - interact using API (application programming interface) endpoint and key